Alluxio/alluxio/docs/en/ufs/Qiniu-KODO.md

 ---

 This guide describes how to configure Alluxio with [Qiniu Kodo](https://www.qiniu.com/products/kodo) as the under storage system.

-Qiniu Object Storage Service (Kodo) is a massive, secure and highly reliable cloud storage service.
+Qiniu Object Storage Service (Kodo) is a cloud-based object storage service provided by Qiniu Cloud, a Chinese cloud service provider.
+Kodo is a massive, secure and highly reliable cloud storge service that is designed to store, manage, and serve large amounts of unstructured data.

 ## Initial Setup